This section will point you to various ways of getting help with your router.

 If you just rebooted the router, let it gather some data first.
 Logs from a freshly rebooted router, which have been downloaded before the occurrence of the error, usually don’t help us to identify the cause of the error.

-If you use the reForis interface to maintain your router, you can generate logs using the Diagnostics page.
-The modules, which are usually the most important are
+If you use the reForis interface to maintain your router, you can use it to generate logs using Administration → Diagnostics page.
+The modules, which are usually the most interesting are

 If you can’t find the diagnostics⚓︎

 In that case, your router is, for some reason, stuck in some old version of the Turris OS.
 That is the first problem to solve, make sure you have updates enabled and your internet connection is working.

 If you cannot access the web interface, you can connect via SSH and run the diagnostics script.